convoyinc/apollo-cache-hermes/docs/Terminology.md

 **Edge**: A name used to reference the value of a node.

+**Parameterized Edge**: [An edge that includes parameters](http://facebook.github.io/graphql/#sec-Object-Field-Arguments) (that the values are a function of).

 **Selection Set**: [An expression of edges](http://facebook.github.io/graphql/#sec-Selection-Sets) - often nested - describing the paths to all values that should be retrieved by a query.

+**Identity Map**: A lookup table mapping identities to a value associated with it.
+E.g. userId -> User, etc.

 **Observer**: A construct that watches the cache for a specific query, and emits callbacks whenever the values selected by that query have changed.